 All park roads shown on Figure 1 are available for public vehicle access, cycling and horse riding.
-Due to heavy clay soils, park roads may be closed to visitor access following heavy rain.
+Due to heavy clay soils in some areas of the park, park roads may be closed to visitor access following heavy rain.

-Approximately 50 hectares of land near the southern boundary of Killarney State Conservation Area is occupied by a regulated safety zone for the Narrabri Rifle Range on neighbouring land (see Figure 1, Fire Range Safety Zone).
+Approximately 50 hectares of land near the southern boundary of Killarney State Conservation Area is designated as a regulated safety zone for the Narrabri Rifle Range, which is located on neighbouring land (see Figure 1, Firearms range danger area).
 Signage has been erected to advise visitors and staff of the zone and its hours of operation (see also Section 5.2).